sanger-tol/treeval/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

+- `treeval_upload/`
+  - `coverage.bw`: Coverage of aligned reads across the reference genome in bigwig format.
--
+- `treeval_upload/punchlists/`
+  - `maxdepth.bigbed`: Max read depth punchlist in bigBed format.
+  - `zerodepth.bigbed`: Zero read depth punchlist in bigBed format.
+  - `halfcoverage.bigbed`: Half read depth punchlist in bigBed format.

 </details>

-The LONGREAD_COVERAGE subworkflow aims to deliver a genome coverage plot and a set of metrics comprises of zero read depth intervals, maximum read depth intervals and half read depth intervals along the given genome assembly.

-[MINIMAP2_INDEX](../modules/nf-core/minimap2/index/main): Indexing the input genome.
+[MINIMAP2_INDEX](https://nf-co.re/modules/minimap2_index): Indexing the input genome.

-[MINIMAP2_ALIGN](../modules/nf-core/minimap2/align/main): Taking genome size into consideration, the alignment methods are defined.
+[MINIMAP2_ALIGN](https://nf-co.re/modules/minimap2_align): Taking genome size into consideration, the alignment methods are defined.
 The 'split_prefix' option helps improve the alignment performance of Minimap by organizing and identifying individual segments of the reference genome during indexing.
 It allows for better management and subsequent alignment of long reads against the segmented reference genome.
-The input of MINIMAP2_ALIGN are input fasta index and a set of long read sequence fasta file, the process produces a set of mapped BAM file.
+The input of MINIMAP2_ALIGN are input fasta index and a set of long read sequence fasta file, the process produces a set of mapped .bam file.

-[SAMTOOLS_MERGE](../modules/nf-core/samtools/merge/main): Merges multiple BAM files from the MINIMAP2_ALIGN step into a single, consolidated BAM file.
+[SAMTOOLS_MERGE](https://nf-co.re/modules/samtools_merge):  Merges multiple .bam files from the MINIMAP2_ALIGN step into a single, consolidated .bam file.

-[SAMTOOLS_VIEW](../modules/nf-core/samtools/view/main): Mainly using the "-hF 256" filtering option in samtools view to eliminate the secondary alignments from the merged BAM file.
-The BAM file which contains only primary alignment then is convert to bed file by using [BEDTOOLS_BAMTOBED](../modules/nf-core/bedtools/bamtobed/main).
+[SAMTOOLS_VIEW](https://nf-co.re/modules/samtools_view): Mainly using the "-hF 256" filtering option in samtools view to eliminate the secondary alignments from the merged .bam file.
+The .bam file which contains only primary alignment then is convert to .bed file by using [BEDTOOLS_BAMTOBED](https://nf-co.re/modules/bedtools_bamtobed).

-[BEDTOOLS_GENOMECOV](../modules/nf-core/bedtools/genomecov/main): Calculate the coverage of aligned reads across the reference genome by taking the BED file that only contains primary alignments and a genome size file as input, output a bedGraph file, the bedGraph file is then converted into bigwig format using [UCSC_BEDGRAPHTOBIGWIG](../modules/nf-core/ucsc/bedgraphtobigwig/main).
+[BEDTOOLS_GENOMECOV](https://nf-co.re/modules/bedtools_genomecov): Calculate the coverage of aligned reads across the reference genome by taking the .bed file that only contains primary alignments and a genome size file as input, output a bedGraph file, the .bedGraph file is then converted into .bigwig format using [UCSC_BEDGRAPHTOBIGWIG](https://nf-co.re/modules/ucsc_bedgraphtobigwig).

-Finally Zero read depth, Maximum read depth and half read depth lists are generated by [GETMINMAXPUNCHES](../modules/local/getminmaxpunches) and [FINDHALFCOVERAGE](../modules/local/findhalfcoverage) respectively.
+Finally zero read depth, maximum read depth and half read depth lists are generated by [GETMINMAXPUNCHES](../modules/local/getminmaxpunches.nf) and [FINDHALFCOVERAGE](../modules/local/findhalfcoverage.nf) respectively.

 ![Longread Coverage workflow](images/treeval_1_0_longread_coverage.jpeg)